fbef0102/Game-Private_Plugin/Plugin_插件/Boomer_Boomer/l4d_Nauseating_boomer/readme.md

 		// Range the outer blast radius will extend from Bile Blast. l4d_Nauseating_boomer_bileblast_outer_range "300.0"

-		// Enables Bile Shower ability: When the Boomer vomits on survivor, it will summon a large mob of common infected. l4d_Nauseating_boomer_bileshower_enable "1"
+		// If 1, Enables Bile Shower ability: When the Boomer vomits on survivor, it will summon a large mob of common infected. l4d_Nauseating_boomer_bileshower_enable "1"

 		// Number of mobs to summon.